IBM/bamoe/runtime-libraries/bamoe-database-support/bamoe-sqlserver-support/README.md

 in the DB.

  The available orm's are:
-    META-INF/bamoe-data-index-orm.xml: This file remaps some entities form the data-index component.
+-    META-INF/bamoe-data-index-orm.xml: This file remaps some entities from the data-index component.
-    META-INF/bamoe-job-service-orm.xml: This file remaps some entities form the job-service component.
+-    META-INF/bamoe-job-service-orm.xml: This file remaps some entities from the job-service component.

 ### Configuration

 Depending on the dependencies configured in the application it may be required to configure which ORM should be used.
 To configure which mapping files should be imported you can use the quarkus.hibernate-orm.mapping-files to configure a comma-separated list containing which ORM  files to use.

 Eg:
  quarkus.hibernate-orm.mapping-files=META-INF/bamoe-data-index-orm.xml,META-INF/bamoe-job-service-orm.xml

 Note:
  More about Quarkus Hibernate-ORM: https://es.quarkus.io/guides/hibernate-orm